Computer Engineering Technology (AE)

 - Continuing their formal education

-A student with an Associate of Engineering in Computer Engineering Technology will be able to:
+The Student Outcomes are for a graduate with an Associate of Engineering in Computer Engineering Technology to be able to:

 - Apply the knowledge, techniques, skills, and modern tools of computer engineering technology to narrowly defined engineering technology activities